huggingface/blog/infini-attention.md

 - user: thomwolf
 ---

+TLDR: Infini-attention's performance gets worse as we increase the number of times we compress the memory, and to the best of our knowledge, ring attention [[link]](https://x.com/Haojun_Zhao14/status/1815419356408336738), YaRN [[link]](https://arxiv.org/abs/2309.00071) and rope scaling [[link]](https://arxiv.org/abs/2309.16039) are still the best ways for extending a pretrained model to longer context length.

+# Section 0: Introduction

 The context length of language models is one of the central attributes besides the model’s performance.
 Since the emergence of in-context learning, adding relevant information to the model’s input has become increasingly important.
 Thus, the context length rapidly increased from paragraphs (512 tokens with BERT/GPT-1) to pages (1024/2048 with GPT-2 and GPT-3 respectively) to books (128k of Claude) all the way to collections of books (1-10M tokens of Gemini).
 However, extending standard attention to such length remains challenging.

 > A little into to Ring Attention: to the best of our knowledge, Ring Attention was first introduced by researchers from UC Berkeley in 2024 [[link]](https://arxiv.org/abs/2310.01889).
 It is an engineering technique that helps overcome memory limitations by allowing us to obtain an output equivalent to standard attention without storing all keys and values in a sequence.